INFO 5001 - Computing for Information Science

 Exams (Perform)

-There will be one take-home exam approximately two-thirds of the way through the course.
-Through this exam you have the opportunity to demonstrate what you’ve learned in the course thus far.
-More details about the content and structure of the exam will be discussed during the semester.
+There will be one cumulative exam at the end of the course.
+Through this exam you have the opportunity to demonstrate what you’ve learned in the course.
+More details about the content and structure of the exam will be discussed near the end of the semester.

 Project (Perform)

 The purpose of the project is to apply what you’ve learned throughout the semester to solve some sort of real-world problem.
-The project will be completed with your lab teams, and each team will present their work at the end of the semester.
+The project will be completed in teams of 3-4 students, and each team will present their work during the final discussion section meeting.

 More information about the project will be provided during the semester.